fruitl00p/docker-php-tools/README.md

 # PHP tools for easier docker based development

-This is a `simple` docker image for running various PHP tools from the CLI / IDE
+This is a `simple` docker image for running various PHP tools from the CLI / IDE.

 ## Usage